google/WebFundamentals/src/content/en/updates/posts/2015/10/chrome-47-webrtc.markdown

 locale so developers should not expect labels to have a predetermined value.
 Video rendering accuracy has been improved by propagating the capture timestamp all the way to the rendering algorithm, where the right vsync can be chosen based on that.
-For Windows platform the capture timestamp are also more accurate in 47.
+For Windows platform the capture timestamp is also more accurate in Chrome 47.

 ### Proxy handling